 Step 2: Assign a name to your task

-Before going further, it’s advisable to name each backup task in order to help you to distinguish each backup process from other ones.
+Before going further, it’s advisable to name each backup task to help you to distinguish each backup process from other ones.
 You can do this by clicking on the “Task name” edit icon.

 Step 3: Select the folder to sync